SHAREHOLDER NOTICE: Halper Sad - GuruFocus.com

 NEW YORK, Aug.
-31, 2022 (GLOBE NEWSWIRE) -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+31, 2022 /PRNewswire/ -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-Global Blood Therapeutics, Inc. ( GBT)’s sale to Pfizer Inc. for $68.50 per share in cash.
-If you are a Global Blood shareholder, click here to learn more about your rights and options.
+ChemoCentryx, Inc. (NASDAQ: CCXI)'s sale to Amgen Inc. for $52.00 per share in cash.
+If you are a ChemoCentryx shareholder, click here to learn more about your rights and options.

+Hill International, Inc. (NYSE: HIL)'s sale to Global Infrastructure Solutions Inc. for $2.85 per share.
+If you are a Hill shareholder, click here to learn more about your rights and options.

-Professional Holding Corp. ( PFHD)’s sale to Seacoast Banking Corporation of Florida for 0.8909 shares of Seacoast common stock for each share of Professional common stock.
-If you are a Professional shareholder, click here to learn more about your rights and options.
+Computer Services, Inc. (OTCQX: CSVI)'s sale to Centerbridge Partners, L.P. and Bridgeport Partners for $58.00 per share.
+If you are a Computer Services shareholder, click here to learn more about your rights and options.

+Aerie Pharmaceuticals, Inc. (NASDAQ: AERI)'s sale to Alcon for $15.25 per share.
+If you are an Aerie shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email [email protected] or [email protected].